 Smurfing is creating a second account to play League of Legends.
 We don’t endorse it because it can ruin the game for other players, like getting stomped by a smurfing player in Bronze.
 Tackling it on a massive scale is difficult due to the number of players in League and the ease of account creation—in most cases we won’t proactively remove smurfs from the game.

 We’re actively looking into how to relieve specific issues in competitive modes.
-For example, if we find a player using a smurf to intentionally hurt the game and other players, we’ll take direct action on that account, and in some cases their main account as well.
+In proven cases of smurfing, we’ll take direct action against the account, and in some cases their main account as well.

 Smurfing in Clash

 Clash has a very specific definition of “smurfing”:

 You are smurfing in Clash if you are playing on an account that is ranked more than 2 divisions lower than your highest-ranked account

 This means that if you want to play Clash on an alternate account, you will need to ensure that it is of roughly the same rank as your highest.
 Remember, we don't encourage playing Clash across multiple accounts.
 We want to discourage high level players from joining Clash in lower tiers as they undermine the experience for all participants of the tournament.